 I was delighted to be invited to the christening of the brand new MSC Seaview in Genoa.
 In two days I managed to dine in six restaurants, slide down a 367-foot water slide, swim, dance and even shoot a few zombies!
 Check out my review of MSC Seaview.

-MSC are renowned for their lavish christenings and this one was no exception.
-Hollywood legend Sophia Loren, the Godmother of all MSC ships, was there to cut the ribbon and listening to Andrea Boceilli’s son Mateo sing, was a personal highlight for me.
+MSC are renowned for their lavish ship christenings, and this one was no exception.
+Hollywood legend Sophia Loren, the Godmother of all MSC ships, was there to cut the ribbon, and listening to Andrea Boceilli’s son Mateo sing, was a personal highlight for me.
 There were fireworks and an exclusive after party – all in true Italian style!
 To be honest, none of this really surprised me, what did, was the cruise ship….

 I had pre-conceived ideas about MSC Cruise ships.
 I was on board MSC Splendida in Dublin port a few years ago, and expected MSC Seaview to be an upgraded, modern version of Splendida.
 I was wrong.
 In fact with the exception of the Swarovski staircases, I saw very little similarity between the two cruise ships.

-Not all bars are indoors.
-There are plenty of outdoor bars serving up cocktails or whatever takes your fancy.
+There are plenty of outdoor bars too, most serving up cocktails or whatever takes your fancy.
 I loved the Sunset bar at the back of the ship which conveniently plays music after dark.
 We enjoyed cocktails al fresco and danced until the small hours.
 It felt like I was on a super-yacht in Miami rather than a cruise-ship in Genoa!